 1. Choose a faucet with ceramic disc valves, instead of old school washers.
 Thankfully, most modern, quality faucets will have ceramic disc valves.
 These ceramic valves don’t wear out like washers do, so they help your faucet stay drip free for many, many years.
 It’s especially important to choose these durable ceramic-disk valves if you live in a region with hard water.

-2. Look for solid brass construction.
+2. Look for solid brass construction (we're talking about brass construction, not just a brass finish).
 Solid brass faucets will last longer than faucets made with other materials and they require less care.
 Solid brass is less likely to corrode than lower quality metals.

 To figure out if a faucet is solid brass, pick it up.
 It should feel heavier than non-brass units.
 And take a look on the packaging for the words "all brass.”
 You’ll want the faucet that says all brass body as opposed to “all metal” or ZMAK (or ZAMAK or something similar).